daler/metaseq/doc/source/install.rst

 ------------------------
-If you are just trying out :mod:`metaseq`, the best way to do so is to download the installation script (see the appropriate section below for your operating system).
+If you are just trying out :mod:`metaseq`, the best way to do so is to download the installation script (see the appropriate section below for your operating system, :ref:`mac` or :ref:`linux`).
 This script works on Mac OSX and Linux, and will:

     - Download and install `BEDTools
       <http://bedtools.readthedocs.org/en/latest/>`_, `samtools